tsileo/blobsnap/README.md

 **BlobFS** is the most convenient way to restore/navigate snapshots is the FUSE file system.

-There is three magic directories at the root:
+There is two magic directories at the root:

 - **latest**: it contains the latest version of every snapshots/backups.
 - **snapshots**: it let you navigate for every snapshots, you can see every versions.
-- **at**: let access directories/files at a given time, it automatically retrieve the closest previous snapshots.

 ```console
 $ blobstash mount /backups